 To build on my previous post, I am thinking about our perception of foreigners back in the Soviet Union.
-It was not about “foreign countries,” it was not about “international tourists,” it was about “Abroad” as a noun, “Zagranitza” in Russian.
+It was not about “foreign countries,” it was not about “international tourism,” it was about “Abroad” as a noun, “Zagranitza” in Russian.

 The word means “behind the border” or “over the border,” anything which lies outside the borders of your country.
 I never thought of it back then, but now it seems funny for me that this word exists in the Russian language.